 Subsequently, similar broadband tax credit language was considered as a possible amendment to the Senate energy bill (S. 517).
-In the end, this amendment was not included in the final version of the energy bill passed by the Senate on April
+In the end, this amendment was not included in the final version of the energy bill passed by the Senate on April 25, 2002.

-38 For information on broadband legislation which addresses regulatory issues such as lifting data transmission restrictions on Bell Operating Companies, and "open access" of cable systems, please see the CRS Issue Brief IB10045, Broadband Internet Access: Background and Issues.
+&lt;sup>43 For information on broadband legislation which addresses regulatory issues such as lifting data transmission restrictions on Bell Operating Companies, and "open access" of cable systems, please see the CRS Issue Brief IB10045, Broadband Internet Access: Background and Issues.